nsrau/azure-docs.it-it/articles/active-directory-domain-services/active-directory-ds-troubleshooting.md

 ### <a name="invalid-configuration"></a>Configurazione non valida.
 **Messaggio di errore:**

 *Domain Services could not be enabled in this Azure AD tenant.
 The Domain Services application in your Azure AD tenant does not have the required permissions to enable Domain Services.
-Eliminare l'applicazione con d87dcbc6-a371-462e-88e3-28ad15ec4e64 l'identificatore dell'applicazione e quindi tentare di abilitare Domain Services per il tenant di Azure AD.*
+Delete the application with the application identifier d87dcbc6-a371-462e-88e3-28ad15ec4e64 and then try to enable Domain Services for your Azure AD tenant.* (Non è possibile abilitare Domain Services in questo tenant di Azure AD.
+L'applicazione Domain Services presente nel tenant di Azure AD non dispone delle autorizzazioni necessarie per abilitare Domain Services.
+Eliminare l'applicazione con l'identificatore di applicazione d87dcbc6-a371-462e-88e3-28ad15ec4e64 e quindi tentare di abilitare Domain Services per il tenant di Azure AD).

 **Correzione:**